Modern Slavery Statement

 Slavery Compliance Officer

-This statement is made in pursuance of Section 54 (1) of the Modern Slavery Act 2010 and will be reviewed for each financial year.
+This statement is made in pursuance of Section 54 (1) of the Modern Slavery Act 2015 and will be reviewed for each financial year.

 Approval for this Statement

-This statement has been approved by the Organisation's Board of Directors, who will review and update it annually.
+This statement has been approved by the organisation's Board of Directors, who will review and update it annually.

-Director's signature:
+Managing Director's signature:

-Director's Name: Gerard O'Mahony, Managing Director
+Managing Director's Name: Paul Lewis - Managing Director

 Modern Slavery Statement Financial year Ending 31 Dec 2022